The Lebanon County Democratic Party

 The Executive Committee shall execute the duties and powers of the County Committee during the intervals between the meetings of the County Committee.
 It shall formulate and adopt policies and recommend to the County Committee for adoption policies for the accomplishments of the purposes of the County Committee.

-The Executive Committee shall hold Special Meetings at the call of the Chairperson by the Chairperson giving at least five (5) days notice.
+The Executive Committee shall hold Special Meetings at the call of the Chairperson by the Chairperson giving at least five (5) days’ notice (in accordance with Article VII).
 Any seven (7) members of the Executive Committee may call a special meeting by notice at any time to the Chairperson.

 ARTICLE XIV – VACANCIES ON ELECTIVE TICKET

-The County Chairperson, Vice Chairpersons, Secretary and Treasurer, are constituted a committee to fill any vacancies on an elective ticket not covered by the State by-laws or by Sections 2, 3, and 4 herein.
+The County Chairperson, Vice Chairpersons, Recording Secretary, Corresponding Secretary and Treasurer, are constituted a committee to fill any vacancies on an elective ticket not covered by the State by-laws or by Sections 2, 3, and 4 herein.

 Committeepersons residing in the City of Lebanon are hereby constituted a nominating committee to nominate a person to fill any vacancy that may occur after the time has elapsed for filling nominations during the odd year election campaign on the Democratic ticket for Lebanon City elective offices, and a majority of them are empowered to so certify the same to the County Board of Elections.

-Committeepersons in a borough or township are hereby constituted a nominating committee to nominate a person to fill any vacancy that may occur after the time has elapsed for filling nominations for all elective offices in and a majority of them are empowered to so certify the same to the County Board of Elections.
+Committeepersons in a borough or township are hereby constituted a nominating committee to nominate a person to fill any vacancy that may occur after the time has elapsed for filling nominations for all elective offices in such borough or township and a majority of them are empowered to so certify the same to the County Board of Elections.

 Committeepersons residing in the judicial district are hereby constituted a nomination committee to nominate a person to fill any vacancy that may occur after the time has elapsed for filling nominations for all judicial elective offices in the judicial district affected, and a majority of them are empowered to so certify the same to the County Board of Elections.